SSE Degree Concentrations

 Data Science (DS) is an interdisciplinary field aiming to extract knowledge and insights from complex datasets using tools from probabilistic modeling, statistical inference, machine learning, and engineering.
 The DS concentration will equip students with the foundational knowledge and technical expertise to understand the tools needed to transform unstructured sources of information into actionable decisions in engineering domains.
 The students will dive into the fundamentals of probability and statistics, as well as learn, implement, and experiment with data analysis techniques and machine learning algorithms.
 Students in this concentration will develop the ability to responsibly collect and manage data, think critically, and use data to make data-driven decisions.
 View a one-page description here.

-ESE 3050 Foundations of Data Science
+ESE 4020 Statistics for Data Science

 ESE 5450 Data Mining: Learning from Massive Datasets